How to Set Geo Search Based on User Geolocation

 Check the Results

-All users, who visit the page with the filter for the first time, will see the notification that asks for permission to see their geolocation.
+All users visiting the page with the filter for the first time will see the notification asking permission to access their geolocation.

 Users who click the “Block” button will see the results around the point selected in the query settings, as we showed in the second step.

-If users hit the “Allow” button, the objects on the map are filtered depending on their location.
+If users hit the “Allow” button, the objects on the map will be filtered depending on their location.

 That’s all.
-You now know how to set the static point on the map with the JetEngine Query Builder and geo search based on user geolocation with the JetSmartFilters plugin.
+Now you know how to set the static point on the map with the JetEngine Query Builder and geo search based on user geolocation with the JetSmartFilters plugin.